“Josh! Josh!” came a loud cry. “Get out of bed you lazy bugger!” yelled his mother.

 The stranger started walking away down the alley.
 Josh didn’t understand, the man wasn’t forcing him but seemed to take it for granted he would obey.
 He was right.
 Although Josh was scared and confused, he suddenly felt the stranger wasn’t a threat anymore and felt compelled to follow.

-Looking at the man from behind Josh could see he was physically well built and had a fast deliberate pace that was difficult to keep up with.
+Looking at the man from behind, Josh could see he was physically well built.
+He had a fast deliberate pace that was difficult to keep up with.
 He didn’t even look back to see if Josh was following; it was as if he knew he would be.

 “Where are we going?
 What the hell is going on?”
 Josh yelled as he quick-stepped behind to keep up.
 There came no reply.
 “Look if you don’t stop and tell me what’s going on I’m leaving!”

 This prompted the stranger to look behind at Josh, although not pleasantly.
 He turned, grabbed Josh’s jacket and force marched him against his will.
-He didn’t say a word, he didn’t have to.
-Josh knew, no matter what, that if he didn’t comply he would be worse off.
+The man didn’t say a word, he didn’t have to.
+Josh knew, no matter what, that if he didn’t comply, he would be worse off.

-As the man quick-marched him out of the alley and down another street, Josh could see him continually scanning the area as though looking for someone or something.
-He appeared wired and on the alert.
+As the man marched him out of the alley and down another street, Josh could see him continually scanning the area as though looking for someone, or something.
+He appeared wired, and on the alert.

-As he got in Josh noticed a dark object under the man’s jacket as it flapped open slightly.
+As he got in, Josh noticed a dark object under the man’s jacket as it flapped open slightly.
 He caught a glimpse of what looked like the handle of a gun hanging down the side of his body.
-Josh started to worry even more and had no idea what he had gotten into or why he didn’t try to run.
+Josh started to worry even more.
+He had no idea what he had gotten into, or why he didn’t try to run.